uva-bi-sdad/community/README.md

 ## JavaScript Testing

 To run the JavaScript tests, first make sure [Node.js](https://nodejs.org) is installed.
+Additionally, make sure to run ```buid.R``` prior to running the tests as well.

 Then install dependencies if needed, from a terminal in the package directory: